janehMETno/mk-website/_pages/mk_projects.md

   overlay_color: "#5e616c"
   overlay_image: /assets/images/IMG_3148.JPG
-  caption: "Photo credit: Abdelkader Mezghani" excerpt:>
+  caption: "Photo credit: Abdelkader Mezghani"
-  Divison for Climate and Model Analyses at the Norwegian Meteorological Institute
+excerpt: The divison for Climate and Model Analyses has also a long record of participation in regional and EEA/Norway Grant programmes in addition to EU-grants, projects funded by external organisations, and projects funded by the Norwegian Research Council and the Nordic organisation NordForsk.

 ---